uwcms/IPMC/README.md

 First make sure the IPMC is reachable from the machine that will host the Hardware Server, normally the same machine where Vivado is running for convenience. ```network.status``` can be used on the IPMC to check the current IP which can the be used with ```ping```.

-Then, source Vivado and run ```hw_server -e 'set auto-open-servers xilinx-xvc:<IPMC-IP-ADDRESS>'``` where ```<IPMC-IP-ADDRESS>``` is the target IPMC address.
+Then, source Vivado and run ```hw_server -e 'set auto-open-servers xilinx-xvc:<IPMC-IP-ADDRESS>:2542'``` where ```<IPMC-IP-ADDRESS>``` is the target IPMC address.
 This will start the Hardware Server on port 3121 (default) and, when connected with Vivado, it will detect the XVC chain transparently as if it was a local dongle.

 A different port can be used if multiple Hardware Servers need to run in parallel by adding the argument ```-s TCP::<PORT>``` where ```<PORT>``` is the desired TCP/IP port.